knative/docs/docs/admin/install/operator/configuring-serving-cr.md

 ### Override nodeSelector

-The following KnativeServing resource overrides the `webhook` deployment to have `disktype: hdd` nodeSelector.
+The following KnativeServing resource overrides the `webhook` deployment to use the `disktype: hdd` nodeSelector:

 ```
 apiVersion: operator.knative.dev/v1alpha1